 - We will review the personal circumstances of every customer prior to issuing a Court Summons.

-- We will review the personal circumstances of each customer before passing a debt to the council's enforcement agents for collection.
+- We will review the personal circumstances of each customer before passing a debt to enforcement agents for collection.

 - Should a customer be identified as in receipt of Income Support, Job Seekers Allowance Employment Support Allowance or Pension Credit, we will arrange for their debt to be paid by deductions from their benefit rather than the use of enforcement agents, to avoid extra debt being incurred.

 - Prior to taking bankruptcy action against a customer we will take pro-active action to contact Northamptonshire County Council to identify whether the customer may be vulnerable.

 - We will direct our customers to other sources of debt advice, such as Citizens Advice Bureau, Community Law and our own debt counselling service.

 - We will monitor our complaints procedure to identify any trends.

 - Our enforcement agents will be obliged under contract to advise the council of any customers they identify as possibly being vulnerable.

 - Our contract with our enforcement agents will insist that they maintain a vulnerable persons and safe guarding children policy.

 - Our enforcement agents will be instructed to return Liability Orders to us for any customers identified as in receipt of a deductible benefit.